A Guide to Male Sexual Health, Reproductive Medicine, and Microsurgery

 alternative for getting pregnant after a vasectomy.
 However, IUI can ONLY be

-performed with fully mature sperm from the ejaculate, and the success is highly dependent on having adequate numbers of motile sperm present (>10 million).
+performed with fully mature sperm from the ejaculated semen, and the success is highly dependent on having adequate numbers of motile sperm present (>10 million).

 Unfortunately, sperm retrieved from the epididymis and testicle are not mature enough or adequate in quantity to get pregnant with this form of assisted reproduction.